 For our world to grow together, we need to get land grabs under control.

 Act: Join the GROW Campaign, to help fix the food system and GROW justice.

 Read: Oxfam’s research on land grabs: Land and Power: The growing scandal surrounding the new wave of investments in land

 Share: Check out a wide variety of infographics and photos to share on social media

 * * *

 In September 2011, Oxfam profiled a land deal in Uganda in which villagers were being evicted to make way for timber plantations.
-Read an update about the case.
+Read the latest updates about the case: